 Learn more about how Referral Centers can help students by:

 Living for the Young Family through Education (LYFE) is a NYC Department of Education program whose mission is to foster a generational impact which positively influences the life outcomes of student parents and their children.
 LYFE provides free high-quality child care to children between the ages of 8 weeks and 3 years of age.
-LYFE supports student parents through academic guidance and social advocacy, helping student parents stay on track toward graduating from high school or completing their GED.
+LYFE supports student parents through academic guidance and social advocacy, helping student parents stay on track toward graduating from high school or completing their HIgh School equivalency (HSE).
 LYFE has 36 sites across the 5 boroughs to meet families' needs throughout the DOE.

 The Skills Training for Employment Program, or STEP, aims to empower young adults through academic and work-based learning aided by 21st century technology.
 All students, despite their individual challenges, gain the opportunity to learn in a nurturing and supportive environment to take their first “STEPS” to success.
 Students attend STEP for a half-day of academic and CTE instruction and off-site internships for the other half-day.